 How to Install and Use Wine on Ubuntu 18.04

 Wine isn’t always the best option to run Windows programs on Linux.
 Not all Windows applications will run in Wine, even if they do, they may not behave in the same way that they normally would.
-The Wine AppDB database contains a list of applications which have been tested and confirmed to work under Wine.
+The Wine AppDB database contains a list of applications that have been tested and confirmed to work under Wine.

-This tutorial, explains how to install Wine on Ubuntu 18.04.
+This tutorial explains how to install Wine on Ubuntu 18.04.
 We will show you how to install the distro stable version 3.0 and the latest version of Wine 4.0.
 The same instructions apply for Ubuntu 16.04 and any Ubuntu-based distribution, including Linux Mint and Elementary OS.

 To be able to install new packages on your Ubuntu system, you must be logged in as a user with sudo privileges.